oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 | ::${t}SysmanPsuGetState()              | Get information about the health (temperature, current, fan) of the power supply. | No power supplies will be enumerated. |

 ${"##"} <a name="smn">Fan</a>
-If ::${t}_sysman_properties_t.numFans is non-zero, it is possible to manage their speed.
+If ::${t}SysmanFanGetCount() is non-zero, it is possible to manage their speed.
 The hardware can be instructed to run the fan at a fixed speed (or 0 for silent operations) or to provide a table of temperature-speed points in which case the hardware will dynamically change the fan speed based on the current temperature of the chip.
 This configuration information is described in the structure ::${t}_fan_config_t.
 When specifying speed, one can provide the value in revolutions per minute (::${T}_FAN_SPEED_UNITS_RPM) or as a percentage of the maximum RPM